nguyenphuminh/JeChain/CONTRACT.md

 ## What are smart contracts?

 Smart contracts are basically pieces of code that are attached to an address.
 They get called every time someone create a transaction pointing to their contract address.
 Remember that smart contracts can only be deployed once with each address, bringing immutability.

 ## Using Jelscript to create smart contracts

 Jelscript is basically a small low-level language used to create smart contracts on JeChain.

 ### Gas

-For every instructions, your balance will be decreased by 1 to pay for the gas fee, ensuring that there will never be infinite loops.
+For every instructions, you will lose 1 Jem, preventing infinite loops.

 ### Data types

-There are not any "real" data type in JeChain.
+There is no "real" data type in JeChain.
 You can use numbers and words (string with no whitespace) and there is no proper string because you don't really need strings.

 ### Variable declaration

 Declaring/setting a variable:
 ```
 set var_name, value